tasuki/gallery/README.md

   from `upload/` - if you want to delete the photos from the gallery, delete them from `public/gallery/`.

+### Password protection

+To protect a gallery with a password, drop a `pass.txt` with a password into its directory.
+Make sure the file isn't readable on the web, eg on Apache:

+	RewriteRule pass\.txt$ - [F,L]

 ## Upgrading from 2.x

 Regenerate thumbnails larger and in webp: